ShowShark Server Features

 • Maximum 10,000 items per channel

-• Automatic seed rotation after full collection cycle
+• Automatic shuffle rotation after full collection cycle

 • Hybrid source support: filesystem images + iCloud album assets